Malays (ethnic group): Traditional dress

 The word Baju Kurung, literary defined as "encase the body" of the wearer is tailored based on the Islamic principles of modesty, decency and humility.
 The practice is parallel to the Judaeo-Christian religious doctrine, as flaunting the intimate body parts is considered as forbidden in Islam.
 The interpretation was then absorbed to the Malay way of dressing and cultural perspective, this can be strongly witnessed upon the rule of Mansur Shah of Malacca in the 15th century, the sultan prohibited his female Muslim subjects in the public from wearing only a sarong from the bust downwards.
 Throughout the ages, The Malay Baju Kurung went into several reincarnation before assuming its current form.
 Due to the vastness of various Malay kingdoms in the archipelago, local and distinct forms of the Baju Kurung design patterns can also be witnessed in the region, including Bengkulu, Kedah, Jambi, Johor-Riau, Pahang and Palembang.

 The corresponding mode of Baju Kurung for men is known as "Baju Melayu".
-The upper part of the garment was made with the geometrical design almost similar with Baju Kurung and commonly paired with woven cloth known as the sarong.
-The pattern of the sarong may possessed a symbol of the person's marital status or the rank in the classical Malay society.
+The upper part of the garment was made with a geometrical design almost the same as the Baju Kurung and commonly paired with woven cloth known as the sarong.
+The pattern of the sarong may include a symbol of the person's marital status or their rank in traditional Malay society.

 Other common classical Malay attire for men consists of a baju (shirt) or tekua (a type of a long sleeve shirt), baju rompi (vest), kancing (button), a small leg celana (trousers), a sarong worn around the waist, capal (sandal), and a tanjak or tengkolok (headgear); for the aristocrats, the baju sikap or baju layang (a type of coat) and pending (ornamental belt buckle) are also synonymous to be worn as a formal attire.
 It was also common for a pendekar (Malay warrior) to have a Kris tucked into the front fold of sarong.

 In contrast to Baju Melayu which continued to be worn as ceremonial dress only, Baju Kurung is worn daily throughout the year by a majority of Malay women.
 Sighting of female civil servants, professional workers and students wearing Baju Kurung is common in Malaysia and Brunei.